reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 </dependency>
 ```
 The declared **`spring-boot-starter-test`** gives us the basic testing toolbox as it transitively includes JUnit, MockMVC and other utility libraries, that we will require for writing assertions and running our tests.
-**`org.testcontainers:localstack`** will allow us to run the LocalStack emulator inside a disposable Docker container, ensuring an isolated environment for our integration test.
+And **`org.testcontainers:localstack`** dependency will allow us to run the LocalStack emulator inside a disposable Docker container, **ensuring an isolated environment for our integration test**.
-And **`awaitility`** will help us validate the integrity of our asynchronous system.
+Finally, **`awaitility`** will help us validate the integrity of our asynchronous system.

 ### Prerequisite: Running Docker